Decision-Making: Policies and Ethics in Health Care and Public Health

 Policy refers to a course or principle of action adopted or proposed by a government, a political party, organisation, individual, or interest group.3

-HEALTH POLICY matters can be classified into four major groups according to the level at which they affect the system:5, 6
+HEALTH POLICY choices or issues fit into four major groups according to the level at which they affect the system: 5, 6

-- Systemic matters concern the main features that shape the health system overall, such as the nature of public institutions involved in health care, the public/private mix, and the relationship between health and other sectors.
+- Systemic issues concern the main influences that shape the health system overall, such as the nature of public institutions involved in health care, the public/private mix, and the relationship between health and other sectors.
 An example would be, “who should pay for health care: the government or the person who uses it?”

-- Programmatic matters concern the priorities for health care, the actual nature of health care programmes, and the way in which resources should be allocated.
-An example would be, “what types of services should developed and funded?”
+- Programmatic choices concern the priorities for health care, the actual nature of health care programmes, and the way in which resources should be allocated.
+An example would be, “what types of services should be developed and funded?”

-- Organizational matters concern the way in which resources can be used productively and the ways to ensure a high quality service.
+- Organizational choices concern the way in which resources can be used most productively and the ways to ensure a high quality service.
 An example would be, “how should we organize primary care centres and deploy interprofessional care teams?”

 At the same time, health policy issues can be classified by their likelihood of generating conflict among interest groups:

 - Highly political issues are those likely to elicit a strong response from the public, physicians, nurses, or other stakeholders.
-Reductions of service are generally in this category.
-In Canada, discussions surrounding the central tenets of the Canada Health Act nearly always fall in this category, especially those surrounding the private and public payment for health services.
+Service reductions generally fall in this category.
+In Canada, discussions surrounding the tenets of the Canada Health Act nearly always fall in this category, especially those surrounding private versus public payment for health services.

 Health Policy, and Healthy Public Policy